 While minor soiling should weather off naturally on exposed surfaces, it might be beneficial to hose down the entire roof area at the completion of the installation.

-In general, the corrosion resistance and appearance of weathering steel is not affected by cleanliness.
-However, it is recommended areas of high visibility where a uniform appearance is desired, be handled with cleanliness in mind.
+It is recommended areas of high visibility where a uniform appearance is desired be handled with cleanliness in mind.

 Yes.
-Electrolysis is the decomposition of dissimilar metals in contact with each other, along with an electrolyte, such as water.
+Electrolysis is the decomposition of dissimilar metals in contact with each other, in the presence of an electrolyte, such as water.

-It is advised that dissimilar metals, if necessary in a roofing application, be coated with a protective barrier or separated to isolate the metals.
-Runoff from dissimilar metals, for example from an aluminum chimney flashing, can contribute to corrosion and affect the patina of Weathering Steel.
+It is advised that dissimilar metals, if necessary in the roofing application, be coated with a protective barrier or separated from the Weathering Steel.
+Runoff from dissimilar metals, such as from an aluminum chimney flashing, can contribute to corrosion and affect the patina of Weathering Steel.

 It is recommended that stainless steel fasteners be used to attach Sierra Steeltiles for best performance and greatest longevity.